Rental Car Accident Lawyer in Queens, NY

 A driver from New York or out of state would rely on their auto liability insurance coverage if they were at fault and found to be responsible for the costs beyond those covered by no-fault insurance.
 In New York, rental vehicle coverage is included in auto liability policies.
 Rental vehicle coverage is not subject to the coverage limits of property damage liability.
 You would be covered for the full amount of damages to the rental vehicle, according to the NY State Department of Financial Services.

-If you bought supplemental insurance coverage from the rental car company, depending on the coverages you purchased, the insurance may cover damage to the rental car and damage to the other vehicles involved.
+If you bought supplemental insurance coverage from the rental car company, depending on the coverage you purchased, the insurance may cover damage to the rental car and damage to the other vehicles involved.
 It would depend on the coverage you bought.
 Drivers who rent cars often turn down the rental company’s insurance because most auto liability policies extend coverage to rental vehicles.

 Finally, if you paid for the rental car with a credit card, you may have auto insurance coverage provided by the credit card company as a benefit of being a cardholder.
 This coverage is likely to be secondary coverage, meaning it will pay if your primary car insurance doesn’t cover all of the costs of the accident.